Shipping 2050 -

 Why is this needed?

 International shipping is a ‘behind-the-scenes process’.
-It makes the globalised society we have today with over 90% of everything we touch now transported by sea.
+It maintains the globalised society we have today with over 90% of everything we touch now transported by sea.
 The process is facing a crisis in the face of increased demand and global warning. (see map created by London-based data visualisation studio Kiln).
+Young people need to understand the issues and how engineers work together to create innovative solutions.
+This project alerts young people and their parents to the real-life opportunities in engineering in the maritime sector.

 How does the project work?